shady-mo20/Heart-Disease-Prediction/README.md

 ⚠️ **This application is for educational purposes only and is not a substitute for professional medical advice.** Always consult a healthcare provider for any medical concerns.
 The predictions are based on a trained machine learning model and may not be 100% accurate.

----

-This README file provides clear, structured information about the project, including setup, usage instructions, and visual examples of the interface and results.
-Adjust the file paths for images to match your project structure after uploading them to GitHub.
-Let me know if there’s anything else you’d like to add or modify!